-OMS that results from other OMSs by import, union, combination, renaming or other structuring operations subOMS extension consequence-theoretic conservative extension extension that does not add new theorems (in terms of the unextended signature) NOTE An extension O_2 of an OMS O_1 is a consequence-theoretic conservative extension, if all properties formulated in the signature of O_1 hold for O_1 whenever they hold for O_2 .
+OMS that results from other OMSs by $import,\ union,\ combination,\ renaming$ or other structuring operations consequence-theoretic conservative extension extension that does not add new theorems (in terms of the unextended signature) NOTE An extension O_2 of an OMS O_1 is a consequence-theoretic conservative extension, if all properties formulated in the signature of O_1 hold for O_1 whenever they hold for O_2 .

-OMS whose sets of non-logical symbols and sentences are subsets of those present in a given larger OMS model-theoretic conservative extension extension that does not lead to a restriction of class of models of an OMS
+OMS whose sets of non-logical symbols and sentences are subsets of those present in a given larger OMS model-theoretic conservative extension extension that does not lead to a restriction of class of models of an OMS NOTE An extension O_2 of an OMS O_1 is a model-theoretic conservative extension, if all properties formulated in the signature of O_1 hold for O_1 whenever they hold for O_2 .
+NOTE Any model-theoretic conservative extension is also a consequence-theoretic one.

-OMS whose sets of non-logical symbols and sentences are supersets of those present in a given smaller OMS conservative extension consequence-theoretic or model-theoretic conservative extension
+OMS whose sets of non-logical symbols and sentences are supersets of those present in a given smaller OMS conservative extension consequence-theoretic or model-theoretic conservative extension NOTE If used without qualification, the consequence-theoretic version is meant.